InfraLore/make_for_devops/plan.md

 - Works across multiple programming languages
 - Particularly useful for scientific computing and reproducible research

-Would you like me to elaborate on any of these blog posts or help you find more specific Make resources?

 ---
 # presentations about Make in a DevOps context